All Episodes

 But what I didn't know is that I've actually lowered my biological age, sometimes without even knowing I was doing it.

-Here's the thing, because Americans eat so many processed foods and not enough fruits and vegetables.
+Here's the thing, because Americans eat so many processed foods and not enough fruits and vegetables, many, perhaps most people, are 10 plus years older on the inside than their actual age.

 Think how disgusting that is.

-You have the capacity to be younger on the inside, and yet so many people through their food diet or their uh other practices are actually older on the inside than their actual age.
+You have the capacity to be younger on the inside, and yet so many people through their food diet or their other practices are actually older on the inside than their actual age.

-And essentially, people like that are ticking time bombs.
+Essentially, people like that are ticking time bombs.

 I say that not as an insult, but as a warning.